 Compare with other scooters on our performance page.

-The Kaabo Mantis Pro features a 1470 watt-hour LG battery (60-volt system with 24.5 amp-hour capacity), and a tested the range to 33.7 miles.
+The Kaabo Mantis Pro features a 1470 watt hour LG battery (60-volt system with 24.5 amp-hour capacity), and a tested range of 33.7 miles.

 We independently tested the range of the Kaabo Mantis Pro on an urban test loop that includes stops, hills, rough terrain.
 The scooter was ridden by a 165 lb rider at the maximum speed that was safe in dual-motor mode with the fastest (least energy-conserving) performance settings.